Ancillista ngampitchae: Description

 The shell is solid and has a shape similar to Ancillista fusiformis Petterd, 1886 that is broadly ovate-fusiform.
 Spire is moderately tall and rounded.
 The apex color varies from yellow to white.
 The pattern of the body also varies, ranging from no pattern with yellow apex to a substantial band marked with thick, brown, irregular axial dashes.
 Central area of the whorl covered with faint light brown zigzag axial lines.

 Locality: Southern part of Australia, ranging from Victoria to Fremantle, Western Australia.

 Distribution

-Arafura Sea between the northern part of Australia and Indonesia.
+This species occurs in the Arafura Sea between the northern part of Australia and Indonesia, trawled from 70 to 100 m.